Providing a CHOICE for Pregnant Mothers with Substance Use Disorders

 As we are in the midst of the opioid epidemic, it's important to have difficult conversations with your loved ones.
 CHOICE is a safe program for women who are seeking help.
 We treat each mother with compassion, discretion and empathy to guide them through the recovery process.

 CHOICE Substance Use Disorder Treatment

-Substance use disorders are an ongoing issue that we can work together to treat, and do so without passing judgement.
+Substance use disorders are an ongoing issue that we can work together to treat, and do so without passing judgment.
 Each patient is provided a treatment plan unique to their goals.
 Inpatient rehab is not required, but CHOICE works closely with local rehab facilities if they would like to explore this option

 Therapy is an important part of treatment for substance use disorder.
 CHOICE provides group therapy to patients that are pregnant or have recently delivered.
 There is also a team of social workers that connect pregnant women with community resources for further assistance.
 They are your advocates and can also assist you through the newborn time period.

 The CHOICE program is made up of several different caregivers.
 There are OB providers to make sure that patients have the best possible pregnancy.
 There are medication prescribers to provide medications that will help patients with recovery.
 CHOICE has delivery and detox nursing teams to ensure patients have a positive experience in the hospital.
 And, there are support staff members who make sure patients have as few barriers as possible through their journey to recovery.